ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/003-Network-Protocols.md

 Network protocols represent the various ways machines interact, how information is transmitted, etc.

-A network protocol will typically cover everything that involves smooth and complete communication between mac/machines.
+A network protocol will typically cover everything that involves smooth and complete communication between machines.
 Some examples of network protocols:

 IP: Internet protocol is the oldest protocol and is generally how the internet was built.
 It sends information in packets.
 Each packet has a head and a payload/data section.
 The Head represents the packet information and the payload represents the data being transmitted.